lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Rule: A set of header field values.

-* Rule entry: A column in the Rule that describes a parameter of the header field.
+* Rule entry: A column in a Rule that describes a parameter of the header field.

 * Rule ID: An identifier for a Rule.
 SCHC C/D on both sides share the same Rule ID for a given packet.
 A set of Rule IDs are used to support SCHC F/R functionality.